-New Jersey - Litigation with DEP.
-In December 2005, the DEP sued YPF Holdings Inc., Tierra, Maxus and several other companies, besides to Occidental, alleging a contamination supposedly related to dioxin and other "hazardous substances" discharged from Chemicals' former Newark plant and the contamination of the lower portion of the Passaic River, Newark Bay, other nearby waterways and surrounding areas.
+On the other hand, and in relation to the alleged contamination related to dioxin and other "hazardous substances" discharged from Chemicals' former Newark plant and the contamination of the lower stretch of the Passaic River, Newark Bay, other nearby waterways and surrounding areas in December 2005 the DEP sued YPF Holdings, Tierra, Maxus and several companies, besides Occidental.
 The DEP seeks remediation of natural resources damaged and punitive damages and other matters.
 The defendants have made responsive pleadings and filings.
-In March 2008, the Court denied motions to dismiss by Occidental Chemical Corporation, Tierra and Maxus.
+In March 2008, the Court denied motions to dismiss by Occidental, Tierra and Maxus.
 The DEP filed its Second Amended Complaint in April 2008.
 YPF filed a motion to dismiss for lack of personal jurisdiction.
 The motion mentioned previously was denied in August 2008, and the denial was confirmed by the Court of Appeal.
 Notwithstanding, the Court denied to plaintiffs' motion to bar third party practice and allowed defendants to file third-party complaints.
 Third-party claims against approximately 300 companies and governmental entities (including certain municipalities) which could have responsibility in connection with the claim were filed in February 2009.
 DEP filed its Third Amended Complaint in August 2010, adding Maxus International Energy Company and YPF International S.A. as additional named defendants.
 Anticipating this considerable expansion of the number of parties in the litigation, the Court appointed a Special Master to assist the court in the administration of discovery.
 In September 2010, Governmental entities of the State of New Jersey and a number of third-party defendants filed their dismissal motions and Maxus and Tierra filed their responses.
 In October 2010, a number of public third-party defendants filed a motion to sever and stay and the DEP joined their motion, which would allow the DEP to proceed against the direct defendants.
 However, the judge has ruled against this motion in November 2010.
 Third-party defendants have also brought motions to dismiss, which have been rejected by the assistant judge in January 2011.
 Some of the mentioned third-parties appealed the decision, but the judge denied such appeal in March 2011.
 In May 2011, the judge issued Case Management Order No. XVII (CMO XVII), which contains the Trial Plan for the case.
 This Trial Plan divides the case into two phases, each with its own mini-trials.
 Phase One will determine liability and Phase Two will determine damages.
 Following the issuance of CMO XVII, the State of New Jersey and Occidental filed motions for partial summary judgment.
 The State filed two motions: the first one against Occidental and Maxus on liability under the Spill Act, and against Tierra on liability under the Spill Act.
 In addition, Occidental filed a motion for partial summary judgment that Maxus owes a duty of contractual indemnity to Occidental for liabilities under the Spill Act.
 In July and August 2011, the judge ruled that, although the discharge of hazardous substances by Chemicals has been proved, liability allegation cannot be made if the nexus between any discharge and the alleged damage is not established.
 Additionally, the Court ruled that Tierra has Spill Act liability to the State based merely on its current ownership of the Lister Avenue site; and that Maxus has an obligation under the 1986 Stock Purchase Agreement to indemnify Occidental for any Spill Act liability arising from contaminants discharged on the Lister Avenue site.
 The Special Master called for and held a settlement conference in November 2011 between the State of New Jersey, on the one hand, and Repsol, YPF and Maxus, on the other hand to discuss the parties' respective positions, but no agreement was reached.